-After the financial crises in 2008, alcohol consumption decreased, probably due to decreased purchasing power and increased alcohol taxes.
+After the financial crises of 2008, alcohol consumption decreased, probably due to decreased purchasing power and increased alcohol taxes.
 Alcohol consumption is now slowly increasing again peaking in 2015 and with a slight decrease in 2016.

 There is a fairly good political acceptance of the present alcohol policy in the country.
 Governmental and parliamentarian policy papers introduced and/or adopted in recent years rank alcohol among major health and social issues which should be tackled and no laws have recently been adopted which undermine or weaken the basic cornerstones of present policy.